 We believe that the "You First" culture of our employee workforce is a key factor to our success.
 Accordingly, our success depends in part upon our ability to attract, motivate and retain a sufficient number of qualified managers and employees to meet the needs of our existing restaurants and to staff new restaurants.
 A sufficient number of qualified individuals to fill these positions may be in short supply in some communities.
 Competition in these communities for qualified staff could require us to pay higher wages and provide greater benefits.
 We place a heavy emphasis on the qualification and training of our personnel and spend a significant amount of time and money on training our employees.
 Any inability to recruit and retain qualified individuals may result in higher turnover and increased labor costs, and could compromise the quality of our service, could have a material adverse effect on our business, financial condition and results of operations.
 Any such inability could also delay the planned openings of new restaurants and could adversely impact our existing restaurants.
 The inability to retain or recruit qualified employees, increased costs of attracting qualified employees or delays in restaurant openings could have a material adverse effect on our business, financial condition and results of operations.
 The COVID-19 pandemic has created staffing complexities for us and other restaurant operators and, on April 13, 2020, to help ensure the safety of our employees, we temporarily suspended all operations at the company-owned restaurants.
 On May 18, 2020, in conjunction with municipal health and safety mandates, we began to reopen our company-owned restaurants in four phases, and substantially all our restaurants were open by the end of June 2020.
 We reopened all of our restaurants in a new environment, filled with increased complexity for our employees and managers, a decreased applicant pool for all positions, safety concerns, and ongoing staff call-outs and exclusions due to illness.
 The COVID-19 pandemic has also resulted in aggressive competition for talent, wage inflation and pressure to improve benefits and workplace conditions to remain competitive.
-Furthermore, due to the COVID-19 pandemic, we could experience a shortage of labor for restaurant positions as concern over exposure to COVID-19 and other factors could decrease the pool of available qualified talent for key functions.
+Furthermore, due to the COVID-19 pandemic, we could experience a shortage of labor for restaurant positions as concern over exposure to COVID-19, any shortage of either fully vaccinated workers or those who are able to produce a negative test result on a weekly basis and other factors could decrease the pool of available qualified talent for key functions.
 In addition, our existing wages and benefits programs, combined with the challenging conditions due to the COVID-19 pandemic and the highly competitive wage pressure resulting from the labor shortage, may be insufficient to attract and retain the best talent.
-Our failure to recruit and retain new restaurant employees in a timely manner or higher employee turnover levels all could affect our ability to open new restaurants and grow sales at existing restaurants, and we may experience higher than projected labor costs.
+Our failure to recruit and retain new restaurants, and we may experience higher than projected labor costs.